Deterrence

 Consider the following:

-• Consistent with previous years, the 2006 FBI Uniform Crime Report showed that the South had the highest murder rate and accounts for over 80% of the executions in the nation.
-The Northeast, which has less than 1% of executions, again had the lowest murder rate
+• A Death Penalty Information (DPI) study of 30 years of FBI Uniform Crime Report Homicide data showed that the South had the highest murder rate and accounts for over 80% of the executions in the nation.
+That region also accounts for more law enforcement officers killed than any other region in the last 15 years.
+The Northeast, which has less than 1% of executions, again had the lowest murder rate.

 • The U.S. with the death penalty has a much higher murder rate than countries in Europe which do not have the death penalty

-• According to a survey of the former and present presidents of the nation’s top academic criminological societies, 88% of these experts rejected the notion that the death penalty acts as a deterrent to homicide. (“Do Executions Lower Homicide Rates?
-The Views of Leading Criminologists,” Northwestern University School of Law’s Journal of Criminal Law and Criminologyby Professor Michael Radelet and Traci Lacock, June 2009)
+• A 2009 study found 88% of the nation’s top criminologists believe the death penalty is not a deterrent. (“Do Executions Lower Homicide Rates?
+The Views of Leading Criminologists,” Northwestern University School of Law’s Journal of Criminal Law and Criminology by Professor Michael Radelet and Traci Lacock, June 2009).

 RESEARCHERS FIND FLAWS IN STUDIES CLAIMING DETERRENT EFFECT